 Asal told me that instead of selling his remaining legal high stock to the local drug dealing gang, as the senior investigator had suggested, he shifted it at cost price, or less, to regular customers.
 He said he had come to the decision to halt sales of the very lucrative packets of synthetic weed and cocaine because of the effects the increasingly stronger products were having on his customers.
-They had become like "zombies", he said.
+They had become like "zombies," he said.

-In Blackburn, like in many parts of the UK, there is a big problem with young, marginalised people getting fucked up on synthetic weed, day-in, day-out.
+In Blackburn, like in many parts of the UK, there is a big problem with young, marginalized people getting fucked up on synthetic weed, day-in, day-out.
 And it's not just out in the wild; the drug has become such an integral part of prison life that prison leavers throughout the UK are being paid to re-offend in order to smuggle the stuff back in.

-Alistair Bohm of the drug and alcohol treatment charity Addaction pointed out further evidence to suggest the Psychoactive Substances Act is going to end up simultaneously doing street dealers a favour while also damaging society's most vulnerable.
+Alistair Bohm of the drug and alcohol treatment charity Addaction pointed out further evidence to suggest the Psychoactive Substances Act is going to end up simultaneously doing street dealers a favor while also damaging society's most vulnerable.

 "During Operation Lantern in Kent [in 2014], stores were banned from selling 'legal highs' for a six-month period," he said.
-"While this led to a reduction in some young people's usage, we became aware that the more frequent users of synthetic [cannabis] – who were disproportionately in local authority care or engaged in the criminal justice system – were now going to street dealers.
-That has to be a concern with the new legislation: it might reduce the number of people using NPS as a whole, but for populations who are already vulnerable and facing social exclusion, it could put them at increased risk of harm from dealing with the street and online market."
+"While this led to a reduction in some young people's usage, we became aware that the more frequent users of synthetic [cannabis]—who were disproportionately in local authority care or engaged in the criminal justice system—were now going to street dealers.
+That has to be a concern with the new legislation.
+It might reduce the number of people using NPS as a whole, but for populations who are already vulnerable and facing social exclusion, it could put them at increased risk of harm from dealing with the street and online market."

 If the government's NPS laws are to present any real promise of restricting supply to some of the most vulnerable people in society, in and out of prison, smothering the head shop trade won't do it.
 A deeper impact can only be made further upstream, by using the new law to target a growing number of outfits wholesaling synthetic weed on British soil, whose businesses will become far more vulnerable to prosecution.